 In 2010, Henrich, in collaboration with cultural psychologists Steven J. Heine and Ara Norenzayan, published "The Weirdest People in the World?" in Behavioral and Brain Sciences, which was summarized in Nature.
 The paper presented their findings that that whenever psychological measures were available from diverse populations, Westerners were at the far end of the distribution.
 They dubbed these psychological outliers “WEIRD people,” because they were from Western, Educated, Industrialized, Rich and Democratic societies.
 Their work on "WEIRD" was reported widely in the popular press—e.g., the New York Times dubbed their playful acronym “WEIRD” one of "The words of the year".

-Henrich is the coauthor (with Natalie Henrich) of Why Humans Cooperate, and he has written pieces for Science and Nature.
+Henrich is the coauthor (with Natalie Henrich) of Why Humans Cooperate, author of The Secret of Our Success, and he has written pieces for Science and Nature.
 His work is routinely covered in popular media outlets ranging from The New York Times and The Wall Street Journal to New Scientist and The Economist.